veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 # IWSLT 2023 Simultaneous Speech Translation on MuST-C 2.0

-This is a short tutorial on training an ST model and evaluating it using the wait-k policy.
+This is a short tutorial on training an ST model and evaluating it using the wait-k policy

 ## Data Preparation
-This section covers the data preparation required for training and evaluation.
-If you are only interested in model inference / evaluation, please jump to the [Inference & Evaluation](#inference--evaluation) section.
+This section covers the data preparation required for training and evaluation If you are only interested in model inference / evaluation, please jump to the [Inference & Evaluation](#inference--evaluation) section

-[Download](https://ict.fbk.eu/must-c-release-v2-0/) and unpack the MuST-C 2.0 data to the path `${MUSTC_ROOT}/en-${TARGET_LANG_ID}`.
+[Download](https://ict.fbk.eu/must-c-release-v2-0/) and unpack the MuST-C 2.0 data to the path `${MUSTC_ROOT}/en-${TARGET_LANG}`.
 Then run the following commands below to preprocess the data
 ```bash
 # additional python packages for S2T data processing / model training
 pip install pandas torchaudio sentencepiece